 Five minutes later, a fire truck and the police show up at my apartment.
 It was really embarrassing.
 They made me sit on the back of the fire truck, took my vitals, and treated me like an unstable person.
 The police never removed their hands from the top of their guns.

 Soon, an ambulance shows up.
 More vitals, more questions, more denials that I wanted to harm myself.

 I was loaded into the ambulance and they took off, siren blazing, to an unknown hospital.

-After a 20 minute, anxiety inducing ride, I’m shuffled into the ER where I repeat myself for the 5th time.
+After a 20 minute, anxiety-inducing ride, I’m shuffled into the ER where I repeat myself for the fifth time.